LaunchCodeEducation/web-fundamentals/README.md

 Our goal is that by the end of the course you will be able to build a very simple web-app yourself.

-You will also learn about something called *version control*, essentially a sophisticated way of "saving your work", which pretty much every professional programmer uses.
-We will use a particular version control system called Git.
+You will also learn how to use a *version control system* (VCS), essentially a sophisticated way of "saving your work", which pretty much every professional programmer uses.
+You will submit all your assignments using a VCS called Git.

 ### Curriculum